 For me, it’s about a connection to the land on a deep, non-superficial level as well as a connection to the past.
 It’s about the real human experience, and a way of living that’s self-reliant.
 Teaching provides me with an opportunity to share this, as well as to have the amazing opportunity to facilitate people’s “A-HA!” moments.

-Maybe my friend Ben McNutt put it most eloquently last winter as we were traveling through northern Quebec in the white tube of misery.
+Maybe my friend Ben McNutt put it most eloquently during the winter of 2008 as we were traveling through northern Quebec in the white tube of misery (the now retired 15 passenger van).
 “It’s about knowing and experiencing, if only for just a little while, what it means to be a human being.”